Architect’s warning comes as revenue and profit head south

 The country’s biggest architect carried out work in close to 50 countries last year including high-profile jobs for Apple at its campus in California as well as a series of store openings for the tech giant in major cities around the world including Milan.

-But the firm’s founder Norman Foster, who turns 84 next June, said UK business was under threat from Brexit.
+But the firm’s founder Norman Foster, who turns 84 next June, said his business was under threat from Brexit.